 David Paré, Ph.D., Couns.
 Psych. is the director of the Glebe Institute

-, registered psychologist and a full professor in the Faculty of Education at the University of Ottawa, where he teaches counselling and psychotherapy.
+, registered psychologist and Adjunct Professor in the Faculty of Education at the University of Ottawa, where he teaches counselling and psychotherapy.
 He also maintains a private practice in individual, couple, and family therapy.
 Dr. Paré has a long-standing interest in collaborative approaches to counselling, having completed advanced trainings in New Zealand, Australia, the U.S., and Canada.